sioel0/lisa/docs/structure/analysis-infrastructure.md

 * Value expressions, that are expressions that work on constant values and identifiers;
 * Heap expressions, that model heap operations.

 As will be explained below, value abstractions can only reason about value expressions: all heap operations will be rewritten by heap abstractions before feeding the heap-free expression to the value abstraction.
-The rewriting happen in such a way that memory locations identified by combinations of heap expressions are mapped to a `HeapIdentifier`, agreeing to the logic of the heap abstraction used in the analysis.
+The rewriting happens in such a way that memory locations identified by combinations of heap expressions are mapped to a `HeapIdentifier`, agreeing to the logic of the heap abstraction used in the analysis.

 ## Analysis fundamentals